Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 ![Figure 6.38](figure6-38.png)
 ![Figure 6.39](figure6-39.png)
 - Three major subtypes of visual agnosia
-    - Apperceptive: inability to recognize objects.
+    - *Apperceptive*: inability to recognize objects.
-    - Integrative: inability to integrate parts of an object into a coherent whole.
+    - *Integrative*: inability to integrate parts of an object into a coherent whole.
-    - Associative: inability to access conceptual knowledge from visual input.
+    - *Associative*: inability to access conceptual knowledge from visual input.
 ![Figure 6.41](figure6-41.png)
 - There are unusual cases of patients that exhibit object recognition deficits that are selective for specific categories.
 - E.g. Problems identifying living objects even though nonliving object recognition works.
 - There are two theories for why there are selective impairments of specific categories.
-    - Sensory/functional hypothesis: the idea that conceptual knowledge is organized around representations of sensory properties and motor properties associated with an object.
+    - *Sensory/functional hypothesis*: the idea that conceptual knowledge is organized around representations of sensory properties and motor properties associated with an object.
         - This may explain why there is a living/nonliving perceptual divide.
 Nonliving objects are manipulable unlike living objects.
-    - Domain-specific hypothesis: the idea that conceptual knowledge is organized around categories that are evolutionarily relevant to survival and reproduction.
+    - *Domain-specific hypothesis*: the idea that conceptual knowledge is organized around categories that are evolutionarily relevant to survival and reproduction.
         - By this hypothesis, dedicated neural systems evolved because they enhanced survival by more efficiently processing specific categories of objects.
 - Tests with blind patients show that visual experience isn’t necessary for category specificity to develop within the ventral stream.
-- Prosopagnosia: inability to recognize faces.
+- *Prosopagnosia*: inability to recognize faces.
 - Face perception appears to be unique in that it uses holistic processing.
 We recognize a person by the entire facial configuration and not by their specific facial features such as their nose, eyes, or chin.
-- Holistic processing: a form of perceptual analysis that emphasizes the overall shape of an object.
+- *Holistic processing*: a form of perceptual analysis that emphasizes the overall shape of an object.
-- Analysis-by-parts processing: a form of perceptual analysis that emphasizes the component parts of an object.
+- *Analysis-by-parts processing*: a form of perceptual analysis that emphasizes the component parts of an object.
 - Words represent the other special class of objects at the other extreme and objects lie in the middle.
 ![Figure 6.55](figure6-55.png)
 - Given this theory, we shouldn’t expect to find any cases where both face perception and reading are impaired but object perception remains intact.
 Indeed, we don’t find any cases.